kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 <dl><dt>15 June 2019</dt></dl>PCBs on their way to me for arrival Monday 17 June.

 <dl><dt>09 June 2019</dt></dl>It won't be too much longer before I get my PCB (bare) I have on order.
 I have enough components to build it out.
 Depending on how many build mistakes I make I could have it built by July week 1.
 After that my guess is another 3 weeks sketch development time.
-In hopes that the PCB has no errors, the link to order more is: https://oshpark.com/shared_projects/gzd7kenf

 <dl><dt>06 June 2019</dt></dl>My ultimate design has been put into PCB design and three PCBs have been ordered.
 Once those are built up, I'll test this latest and final circuit design.
 Note that I haven't tested this design due to the breadboarding challenges I didn't want to deal with.